bendaydots/aipatch/README.md

 ## Multi-Project Prompting (Unique Feature)

-Unlike other AI coding tools that only operate inside a single repository,
+Unlike other AI coding tools which only operate inside a single repository,
 **aipatch can collect context from multiple projects, languages, and git commits**,
 merging them into one structured prompt with project IDs.